versatus/-deprecated-versatus-docs/developer-guide/smart-contracts/javascript/developing.md

 export default start
 ```

 Now lets build the contract.
-This will create a `build.wasm` file in the root of your project.
+This will create a `build.wasm` file in a `/dist` folder in the root of your project.

 ```bash
 npx vsjs build example-contract.js
 ```

 Now lets test the contract against the Versatus WASM runtime.
-This leverages some of the inputs in the `inputs` directory.
-This command will fetch the `versa.wasm` file required by your system to test Versatus-based smart contracts.
+This command will fetch the `versa.wasm` file required by your system to test Versatus-based smart contracts and test the contract against the provided json file in the command.
+You can use any of the json files provided during the `npx vsjs init erc-20` commands.

 ```bash
 npx vsjs test .inputs/sample-erc20-contract-name.json